solar-ml/aws-emr-msk/README.md

 The creation of the MSK Serverless Cluster includes the following resources:

 1. AWS IAM Role and associated IAM Policy for the Amazon EC2 Kafka client instance;
-2. VPC with at least one public subnet and associated Security Group(s); ??
+2. VPC with at least one public subnet and associated Security Group(s);
-3. We use Fargate on ECS as Apache Kafka client;
+3. We use AWS Fargate on ECS as Apache Kafka client;
 4. Amazon MSK Serverless Cluster;

 We associate the new MSK Serverless Cluster with the EMR Serverless Application’s VPC and two private subnets.
 Also, associate the cluster with the Fargate-based Kafka client instance’s VPC and its subnet.